 had only just qualified to run for the Labour leadership when Huw Spanner met him on 19 June 2015.
 According to the Spectator, he is ‘a genuinely nice man, hugely liked and admired by his colleagues’.
 According to the Daily Telegraph, he is ‘batshit crazy’.
-We didn’t think for a minute then that he was going to win.
+We didn’t suppose for a minute that he was going to win.

 Photography: Andrew Firth